sankalp1999/code_qa/README.md

-TODO
-References are not working right now

-# CodeQA
+TODO: Add blog links

-This project is a code search and query system that allows you to index and search through a codebase using natural language queries.
-It supports python, rust, javascript and java.
-It provides a minimal ui for easy interaction.
+A powerful code search and query system that lets you explore codebases using natural language.
+Ask questions about your code and get contextual answers powered by LLMs.
+Supports Python, Rust, JavaScript and Java with a clean, minimal UI.

-Note for users: If you have a new account for openai or anthropic, you may get hit with tokens per minute rate limits.

-TODO:
-- improve latency - shift to groq when they raise rate limits
-- better name to be decided
+> **Note**: New OpenAI/Anthropic accounts may experience token rate limits.
+Consider using an established account.

-## Features
+## What is CodeQA?

-- Index and search through codebases in various programming languages (Java, Python, Rust, JavaScript)
-- Natural language query interface for code search
-- Context-aware search results with relevant code snippets
-- Chat-based interaction for code-related queries
+CodeQA helps you understand codebases by:
+- Indexing your code using AST parsing and OpenAI/Jina (can be extended to local) embeddings
+- Enabling natural language searches across the codebase
+- Providing context-aware answers with references
+- Supporting interactive chat-based code exploration

 ## Prerequisites